ravarage/Tv-Naming/README.md

 # Tv-Naming
-Easy App to manage your TV Shows and anime series episode  name
+Easy App to manage your TV Shows and anime series episode  names

 its easy to use open source, both binary and code avaialbe